 For much of his career, Jack Leslie was the only professional black footballer in England playing for Plymouth Argyle from 1921 until his retirement in 1934.
-From his position at inside left, he was a prolific goal-scorer and went on to captain the team.
+From his position at inside left, he was a prolific goal-scorer and went on to captain the team- almost certainly the first black footballer to have captained a professional team in England.
 He was set to become the first non-white player to represent England at international level in 1925 when he was named in the team but then denied the opportunity when some selectors were made aware that he was “a man of colour.”

-What is the JLC?
+What is the Jack Leslie Campaign?

-We have been working with The FA, Football Supporters Association, Kick It Out and other organisations to promote diversity and challenge racism in sport throughout our campaign.
+We have been working with The FA, the PFA, the Football Supporters Association, Kick It Out and other organisations to promote diversity and challenge racism in sport throughout our campaign. (see CAMPAIGN SUPPORTERS)

 Why did the FA deny Jack Leslie a chance to play?

 It is clear from the evidence – Jack’s selection made the papers, then he was listed in the initial team in the press and the incident was reported in Plymouth, albeit in a censored manner – that Jack was picked to play.
 England selectors in the 1920s would have received match reports, seen stats from the top divisions and taken recommendations from club manager’s like Plymouth Argyle’s, Bob Jack.
 So, they would have become aware of Leslie’s ability and phenomenal scoring record.
 However, in an era without TV footage, colour photographs, social media or the internet, not all would have known much more about his personal attributes.